Isacww/Is/Atlas/Videos/Holy Places - Rupert Sheldrake - 2025-12-23.md

 ## Key Phrase/Quote
 [["Holy places mediate between heaven and earth, and living and dead.
 Standing stones like Bethel in the Holy Land linked heaven and earth, as in Jacob's ladder dream where he slept by a stone pillar, consecrating it."]]
+"Churches are underused for quiet meditation due to their prayerful atmosphere"

 ## Notes on "Holy Places: Rupert Sheldrake's Lecture" Video[](https://www.youtube.com/watch?v=qrIlWrGe4w4&referrer=grok.com)